SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/index.md

 Contains API calls related to sub-users, that is, additional users who have access to your account and monitoring assets.
 Sub-users is convenient way for corporate clients to provide multiple employees, who have different roles and priveleges, with access to the monitoring system.

-“Usual” user account is called “master account” in relation to sub-users.
+"Usual" user account is called "master account" in relation to sub-users.

-Every sub-user can operate on a subset of trackers from your “master account”.
+Every sub-user can operate on a subset of trackers from your "master account".
 Every entity, which is associated with unavailable trackers, also becomes hidden from sub-user.
-This is called “scoping”.
+This is called "scoping".
-Sub-users’s rights can also be limited to prevent unauthorized changes to your data and application setting.
+Sub-users's rights can also be limited to prevent unauthorized changes to your data and application setting.

-NOTE: Sub-users cannot have any “exclusive” objects.
+NOTE: Sub-users cannot have any "exclusive" objects.
 Every tracker, rule, task, etc., even created or edited by sub-user, still belongs to your account.
 The only exception is reporting system: every sub-user has its own reports pool and reports schedule.

 # Sub-user object structure